-Most mortgage programs allow funds received as a gift from immediate family.
+Most mortgage solutions allow funds received as a gift from immediate family.
 These funds may be used to help cover your down payment and/or closing costs.
 A non-exhaustive list of acceptable donors include a child, parent, grandparent, spouse or domestic partner, legally adopted son or daughter, foster child, brother, stepbrother, sister, stepsister, uncle, aunt, son-in-law or daughter-in-law.

 When utilizing gift funds, you will need to have the donor sign a gift letter that states the funds provided are a gift without expectation of repayment.
 The funds may also need to be verified before they can be used in your Utah home loan or California home loan.

 You may use gift funds towards your down payment and/or closing costs.

 The Scott Buehler Advantage: If you choose to use me, Scott Buehler, as your Loan Officer, I'll provide you with an easy gift letter template to share with your immediate family to be filled out.